OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 *   Cortana uses information about your interests to recommend features you may enjoy.
 *   Cortana shares information with third parties at your direction to complete a task or transaction you’ve requested, or help you with a skill such as booking a ride share service.
 *   Microsoft uses your voice data to improve speech recognition and user intent understanding to improve Cortana and other Microsoft products.
-*   Cortana provides features that may process your personal and work data from other Microsoft products (e.g., Office) or third-party services.
+*   Cortana provides features that may process your personal and work data from other Microsoft products (e.g., Microsoft 365) or third-party services.
 For example, when scheduling a meeting, Cortana can help you identify conflicts on both your personal and work calendars.

 On Windows devices, if you choose not to sign in to Cortana, you can still chat with Cortana and use Cortana to search, using either your voice, inking, or typing.